marco-comuzzi/marco-comuzzi.github.io/_pages/about.md

 ### News

+* I will give a keynote talk at the [AI4BPM](https://sites.google.com/unitn.it/ai4bpm-2024) workshop at the 22nd BPM Conference on September 2nd 2024 in Krakow, Poland.
+* I will give a keynote talk at [BIGDAS](http://bigdas.or.kr/2024/) on August 22nd 2024 in Jeju, Korea
 * I am serving as PC Chair of [CoopIS 2024](https://coopis.scitevents.org)
-* I am giving a tutorial at ICSOC 2023 on my blockchain book
-* I am giving a [tutorial](https://www.rug.nl/research/bernoulli/conf/edoc-2023/workshops/tutorials) at EDOC 2023 on my blockchain book